zuozhenggh/learning-library/developer-library/microservices-with-converged-db/walkthrough-helidon/walkthrough-helidon.md

   Alternatively, you can execute the `pods` shortcut command:

-3. Check that the load balancer service is running, and write down the external IP address.
+3. Check that the **frontend** load balancer service is running, and write down the external IP address.

     ```